 10. Monastery of Kaisariani

 Only eight kilometers from Athens, the Kaisariani Monastery is nestled in a forest at the foot of Mount Hymettos.
 A parkland surrounds the monastery, providing welcome shade and fragrance with its pine trees, cypresses, Mediterranean shrubs, and aromatic flowers.

 Monks once used the monastery's property for beekeeping and growing medicinal herbs.
 The grounds feature a natural spring that previously channeled water to the ancient Roman Temple of Aphrodite, which stood on this site.

 The pure waters of the Kaisariani Spring were (and continue to be) credited with healing powers, particularly for women who wish to bear children.
 This water flows from a fountain shaped like a ram's head (with its mouth functioning as the spout) in the courtyard of Kaisariani Monastery.

 In harmony with the restful surroundings, the monastery's 11th-century Byzantine church features a simple harmonious design.
 The cross-in-square layout with a central dome is typical of Byzantine architecture.
-The interior is decorated with intricately detailed 17th-century frescoes.
+Intricately detailed 17th-century frescoes adorn the interior.